- Cracks in the concrete floor

 To give the slab pier something to “lift”, a slab bracket is positioned beneath the concrete slab.

 The Slab Pier System uses a three-piece slab bracket that is assembled underneath your concrete floor, allowing for a much smaller hole to be cored in your concrete slab.
-Additionally, this larger bracket reaches across more area along your floor, creating a more even distribution of weight.
+Additionally, this larger bracket reaches across more areas along your floor, creating a more even distribution of weight.

 Install Steel Tubes